willcodeforfoo/kevinmarsh.com/content/uses/index.md

 # Photography

 Back when I had more free time I loved to shoot with a _real_ camera.
 You know, setting up flashes, changing lenses, and so on.
+I upgraded a few times but I currently have a [Canon T2i](https://shop.usa.canon.com/shop/en/catalog/eos-rebel-t2i-body) with a bunch of lenses.

 But nowadays most of my photos are taken with an iPhone.
-I upgraded a few times but I currently have a [Canon T2i](https://shop.usa.canon.com/shop/en/catalog/eos-rebel-t2i-body) with a bunch of lenses.

 I grew up [posting to Flickr](https://www.flickr.com/photos/kevinmarsh/) for the world to see, but now most photos are private and stored in Apple and Google Photos.

 # Blog (Colophon)

 This site is a static one, built with [Hugo](https://gohugo.io) and [Tailwind CSS](https://tailwindcss.com).
-Hosted at Netlify.
+Hosted at [Netlify](https://www.netlify.com).
+Source on [GitHub](https://github.com/kmarsh/kevinmarsh.com).

-It uses Noto Serif and Source Code Pro via Google Fonts.
+It is set in [Noto Serif](https://fonts.google.com/specimen/Noto+Serif?query=noto+serif) and [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro?query=source+code+pro) via Google Fonts.